gamerhat18/lightdm-webkit2-theme-glorious/README.md

+# This repository has moved to https://github.com/thegamerhat/lightdm-glorious-webkit2

-## glorious - a lightdm webkit2 theme
+# glorious - a lightdm webkit2 theme

 A sleek, modern, and glorified lightdm webkit2 theme